Panjete/MazeGame/README.md

 Installation of the SDL2 and its libraries was pretty simple on the Ubuntu systems, and the following commands were given on the terminal:-

-1.SDL2 using `sudo apt-get install libsdl2-dev`. \n 2.SDL_image using `sudo apt-get install libsdl2-image-dev` for image rendering. \n 3.SDL_ttf using `sudo apt-get install libsdl2-ttf-dev` for fonts rendering. \n 4.SDL_mixer using `sudo apt-get install libsdl2-mixer-dev` for audio. \n
+1.SDL2 using `sudo apt-get install libsdl2-dev`.
+2.SDL_image using `sudo apt-get install libsdl2-image-dev` for image rendering.
+3.SDL_ttf using `sudo apt-get install libsdl2-ttf-dev` for fonts rendering.
+4.SDL_mixer using `sudo apt-get install libsdl2-mixer-dev` for audio.

 ## Playing Instructions